nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * At least one of the `NAME` or `JOB` fields must be present.
 * `KEYWORD` is not case-sensitive. e.g `photographer` will match `Photographer`.
 * Only full words will be matched e.g. `jak` will not match `Jake`, `sam` will not match `Sam Tan`, `Photographer` will not match `Wedding Photographer`.
-* `filter` returns the largest range of matches based on your input
+* `filter` returns the largest range of matches based on your input.

 <box type="tip" seamless>